Heat therapy for spot treatment

 The medical concept behind these devices is that heat causes cells to produce heat-shock proteins, which then kill acne bacteria, hastening the healing of an acne lesion.
 Much of the science behind these devices comes from a single unpublished study which employs subjective analysis, and presents only two subject pictures.1 A more recent study showed heat-killed acne bacteria was still able to elicit an inflammatory response.2 Much more research is required before we even begin to know whether such devices have the potential to fulfill their promises.

-Keep in mind that my own experience is subjective and unblinded as well, so we need to take it with a grain of salt.
+Keep in mind that my own experience is subjective and unblinded as well.
 I tried both the Zeno and ThermaClear devices on my own skin and on the skin of several colleagues and friends over a period of several months.
 Neither of these devices worked.
 Quite the contrary, the Zeno device often left red marks on the skin which made lesions look more apparent, and appeared to do nothing to heal the lesions more quickly.
 The ThermaClear, with its shorter treatment time, did not leave red marks, but did nothing."